licht1stein/context-transient.el/README.md

 I recommend binding `context-transient` to something easily accessible, F6 in the example above.

 ## Thanks
 This library started as a variation on my [repo-hydra.el](https://github.com/licht1stein/repo-hydra.el) library.
-If you have Emacs 29.1 or later transient is built-in, so there are no external dependencies.
 But thanks to the help from [Nicholas Vollmer (@progfolio)](https://github.com/progfolio) it became a much more useful tool.